Issa-Compass/hackathon/README.md

 Build an **self-learning AI assistant that can respond to customer messages** - helping them early through the visa process (before they get supported by our legal team) and improving through every conversation.

-It’s now possible for Cursor + Opus 4.5 to deliver work in hours that would take even senior engineers much longer without AI.
-That’s why we treat Cursor, Gemini, and ChatGPT as the default benchmark.
+It’s now possible for (Cursor/Antigravity + Opus 4.5/Gemini 3) to deliver work in hours that would take even senior engineers much longer without AI.
+That’s why we treat Cursor, Antigravity, Gemini, and ChatGPT as the default benchmark.
 You should have a working project within an hour and then refine beyond.
-Your project should outperform what you’d get by simply prompting Cursor with this description.
+Your project should outperform what you’d get by simply prompting (Cursor/Antigravity) with this description.
 We want to see the parts that only you (not the model) can contribute.

 ## What We Look For